-As a brain injury lawyer Arlington, VA trusts from The Law Offices of Ryan Quinn, PLLC knows, suffering from a brain injury can change your life forever.
+As a brain injury lawyer Arlington, VA trusts from The Law Offices of Ryan Quinn, PLLC knows that suffering from a brain injury can forever change your life.
 If you have suffered from a brain injury or someone you love has, you should consider speaking with an attorney as soon as possible about filing a claim against the responsible party.
 While some brain injuries can heal with the help of a medical professional, many can cause permanent, lasting damage that you never fully recover from.
-Don’t hesitate when it comes to holding the liable party responsible; call our office to schedule a consultation with our team now.
+Don’t hesitate to hold the liable party responsible; call our office to schedule a consultation with our team now.

 What symptoms should I look out for with a brain injury?

-A brain injury can have many different symptoms or, sometimes, not show obvious symptoms.
+A brain injury can have many different symptoms or, sometimes, not show obvious signs.
 If you were in an accident and suffered from the following symptoms, you may have a brain injury:

 - Ear ringing

 - Fluid leaking from your nose or ears